 The Shutdown Left Air Traffic Control Worse Than It Found It

-Chris Sununu, President and CEO of Airlines for America, testified before a Senate subcommittee that the 43-day shutdown — the longest in history — pushed the FAA's air traffic controller shortage into deeper crisis.
+Chris Sununu, President and CEO of Airlines for America (A4A), testified before a Senate subcommittee that the 43-day shutdown — the longest in history — pushed the FAA's air traffic controller shortage into deeper crisis.
 Before the shutdown, the FAA was already short an estimated 3,000 to 3,500 controllers, with 30 percent of air traffic facilities running at least 10 percent below minimum staffing.
-Newark had already become the visible symbol of what ATC short-staffing looks like in practice.

-Transportation Secretary Sean Duffy made the deterioration concrete in a November 9 statement: "I used to have about four controllers retire a day before the shutdown.
+On November 9th, Duffy stated: "I used to have about four controllers retire a day before the shutdown.
 I'm now up to 15 to 20 a day are retiring."
 Controller staffing issues contributed to 5 percent of National Airspace System delay minutes from January through September — that number jumped to 16 percent in October and 62 percent in November.
-Over 6 million A4A member airline passengers were affected during the shutdown.
+Over 6 million A4A member airline passengers were affected.
 The FAA implemented a flight reduction program at 40 airports nationwide.
-The shutdown also sidelined most FAA safety inspectors, leaving Boeing and airlines to effectively police themselves.
+The shutdown also sidelined most FAA safety inspectors, leaving airlines and manufacturers to effectively police themselves.

-Aviation security expert Sheldon Jacobson told CBS News recovery would "take a couple of weeks," likening it to turning a dial rather than flicking a switch.
+Aviation security expert Sheldon Jacobson told CBS News recovery would "take a couple of weeks."
 Robert Poole of the Reason Foundation said travelers should expect "many weeks."
-The reopening is the beginning of recovery, not the end of the disruption.

 Sources: Airlines for America · CBS News · Economic Populist Substack